plone/documentation/about/helper_tools.rst

 Marketplace.

 **Vim** does syntax highlighting for RST files.
-There is also a nice plugin with enhanced functionalities called `Riv <https://github.com/Rykka/riv.vim>`_.
+There is a nice plugin called `vim-markdown <https://github.com/plasticboy/vim-markdown>`.

+If you prefer a more *advanced* plugin with enhanced functionalities you could use `Riv <https://github.com/Rykka/riv.vim>`_.

 **restview** `ReStructuredText viewer <https://pypi.python.org/pypi/restview>`_ A viewer for ReStructuredText documents that renders them on the fly.